LiamDobbelaere/BuTTS/README.md

-# PAW
+# BuTTS
-Abandoned project, but contains a fully functional text to speech system.
+Badly underdeveloped text to speech (but fully functional, as seen on my site, works with any voice)